Corporate social responsibility: Definition

-A wide variety of definitions have been developed but with little consensus.
-Part of the problem with definitions has arisen because of the different interests represented.
+A wide variety of definitions have been developed, but with little consensus.
+Part of the definition problem has arisen because of the different interests represented.
 A business person may define CSR as a business strategy, an NGO activist may see it as 'greenwash' while a government official may see it as voluntary regulation.
 "In addition, disagreement about the definition will arise from the disciplinary approach."
 For example, while an economist might consider the director's discretion necessary for CSR to be implemented a risk of agency costs, a law academic may consider that discretion to be an appropriate expression of what the law demands from directors.
 In the 1930s, two law professors, A. A. Berle and Merrick Dodd, famously debated how directors should be made to uphold the public interest: Berle believed there had to be legally enforceable rules in favor of labor, customers and the public equal to or ahead of shareholders, while Dodd argued that powers of directors were simply held on trust.

-Corporate social responsibility has been defined by Sheehy as "international private business self-regulation."
+Corporate social responsibility was defined by Sheehy as "international private business self-regulation".
 Sheehy examined a range of different disciplinary approaches to defining CSR.
-The definitions reviewed included the economic definition of "sacrificing profits," a management definition of "beyond compliance", institutionalist views of CSR as a "socio-political movement" and the law's focus on directors' duties.
+The definitions reviewed included the economic definition of "sacrificing profits", a management definition of "beyond compliance", institutionalist views of CSR as a "socio-political movement," and the law's focus on directors' duties.
 Further, Sheehy considered Archie B. Carroll's description of CSR as a pyramid of responsibilities, namely, economic, legal, ethical, and philanthropic responsibilities.
-While Carroll was not defining CSR, but simply arguing for the classification of activities, Sheehy developed a definition differently following the philosophy of science—the branch of philosophy used for defining phenomena.
+While Carroll was not defining CSR, but simply arguing for the classification of activities, Sheehy developed a definition differently following the philosophy of science—the branch of philosophy used for explaining phenomena.

 Carroll extended corporate social responsibility from the traditional economic and legal responsibility to ethical and philanthropic responsibility in response to the rising concerns on ethical issues in businesses.
+A review of 14,523 articles found that stakeholder perspective is the most prevalent dimension of corporate social responsibility.
 This view is reflected in the Business Dictionary that defines CSR as "a company's sense of responsibility towards the community and environment (both ecological and social) in which it operates.
 Companies express this citizenship (1) through their waste and pollution reduction processes, (2) by contributing educational and social programs, and (3) by earning adequate returns on the employed resources."

-Deep CSR and the Truly Responsible Enterprise

-The "deep" definition for CSR is the following: The Truly Responsible Enterprise (TRE):